jdc20181/BeffsBrowser/README.md

 I will have the next version ready soon, but it will be mid-March before it is ready for download.

+*Release for Mid-March*

+I am now planning for the release for early to mid-march.
+One Last thing I want to address is having to uninstall the previous version, InstallShield is suppose to be able to just install it on top with the changes.
+But I am uncertain how to make this happen.

+More information will be posted soon!

 #Announcment - License Changes